Edha

-Edha is a 2018 Argentine Spanish-language web television series starring Brian Beacock, Heinz K. Krattiger and Tomás Sala.
+Edha is a 2018 Argentine Spanish-language television series starring Brian Beacock, Heinz K. Krattiger and Tomás Sala.
 The plot revolves around the ambitious, successful fashion designer and single mother Edha (Juana Viale) who meets the handsome and mysterious man Teo (Andrés Velencoso), a Central American immigrant seeking revenge, in the heart of a Buenos Aires fashion house.
 Soon she finds herself embroiled in a dark tale of crime and deception, and have to fight to keep both her professional and private life from falling apart.

-It was ordered direct-to-series, and the first full season premiered on Netflix streaming on March 16, 2018.
+It was ordered direct-to-series, and the first full season premiered on Netflix streaming on 16 March 2018.